 Both history buffs and nature lovers will love this easy hike near Rutherfordton and Columbus.
 At Alexander's Ford, walk a section of the Overmountain Victory National Historic Trail, which traces the route used by 1,800 patriot militia during the Revolutionary War on October 5, 1780.
-They led a stunning victory over the British two days later.
 This 1.5-mile easy hiking trail follows the old road bed and ends at the Green River.

 The first part of the unpaved trail meets Americans with Disabilities Act requirements with a gentle enough slope that is easily walked.
 Some muddy sections create a challenge for wheelchairs and scooters.
 The entire trail is mostly level with some slightly uphill sections.
 In addition to the picnic shelter at the trailhead, find benches and picnic tables along the hike.
 The trail ends at the camp site, just before the ford in the Green River where soldiers crossed on their way to King’s Mountain.
 There is no access to the river to protect that fragile area.

 Take a peek at the ford in the river, created by a swallow area with many river rocks.
 Then enjoy the stroll back to your car.
 There is no visitor center or restrooms.
 It's open every day, sunrise to sunset.
 No camping.

 There are no directional signs.
 GPS address is 500 Grays Chapel Church Rd, Rutherfordton, NC 28139.
 The road ends at the historic Grays Chapel United Methodist Church.
 Turn right just before the church and drive a short distance to the picnic shelter, parking and trail access.
 Located 1.5 miles off NC 105 between Columbus (13 miles away) and Rutherford (7.5 miles).
 It's 52 miles from downtown Asheville via I-26 East.

 By By Peter Barr, Conserving Carolina Trails Coordinator